embedded-software-laboratory/embeddedRTPS/Readme.md

 Code modifications:
 1. Because of a "wrong" pointer cast and non-c90-compliant things like long long, some compiler flags need to be removed.
 This can be simply done by editing contrib/prots/CMakeCommon.cmake.
-Just remove/comment out the line 82 set(LWIP_COMPILER_FLAGS ${LWIP_COMPILER_FLAGS_GNU_CLANG}) for GNU within the if CMAKE_C_COMPILER_ID STREQUAL GNU.
+Just remove/comment out the line 82 set(LWIP_COMPILER_FLAGS ${LWIP_COMPILER_FLAGS_GNU_CLANG}) for GNU within the if CMAKE_C_COMPILER_ID STREQUAL GNU (this disables more than necessary).
 2. If core locking has a missing definition put the c++ clause below around the function definitions in lwipopts.h.
 ```cpp
 // Include guard